smtanwar1981/VituraHealth.Backend/README.md

 * Implement proper backend pagination and filtering for prescriptions.
 * Add more robust client-side form validation.
 * Implement authentication and authorization.
-* Enhance UI/UX with more interactive elements and responsiveness.
 * Add delete/edit functionality for prescriptions.
 * Resolve the Tailwind CSS rendering inconsistency for a fully styled UI.